nginx/unit-docs/source/configuration.rst

     * - Option
       - Description

+    * - :samp:`root` (required)
+      - Base directory of your PHP app's file structure.
+All URI paths are relative to this value.

     * - :samp:`index`
       - Filename appended to any URI paths ending with a slash; applies if :samp:`script` is omitted.